Q&A with Hans Ziebeck – Founder of BluBalou.com

 Buying email lists is another option.
 However, you need to consider that you will only get a 2 to 3% click through and then if you are lucky, 2.5% actually purchasing some of your products.

 Chris: Social media is a necessity if you are looking to build a brand online.
-What advice do you have on developing a strong and consistent message?
+What advice do you have for developing a strong and consistent message?

 Hans: Social media is essential to any business now, allowing you to spread your content through numerous interlinked digital channels.
-Understand your demographics as demographics vary between each social media platform.
+Understand your demographics as demographics vary from each social media platform.

 Hootsuite is a great tool to use for managing your social media content.
 This allows you to schedule your weekly social media messaging in advance and also allows you to manage all your different social media platforms in one place.
 It is also free to use for up to 3 different platforms.
 A lot of social media interaction is done in the evenings, so make sure you have plenty of content scheduled for key times.
 Also, think about your potential International audience and what time they will be active on social media.